agentsx-dev/axai-pg/src/axai_pg/data/README.md

 ## Implementation Notes

-- The data access layer is designed for a document management system with B2B multi-tenant requirements
+- The data access layer is designed for a B2B multi-tenant document management system
 - Performance is optimized for standard web response times (< 1 second)
-- The implementation supports low concurrent user loads (dozens of users)
+- The implementation supports low to moderate concurrent user loads
 - The design focuses on maintainability and type safety